Pojulu people: Geography

-The majority of the Pojulu population are located in Lainya county of Central Equatoria state, including Mukaya Payam, Kenyi Payam, kupera Payam, lainya Payam, mundu Payam.
+The majority of the Pojulu population are located in Lainya county of Central Equatoria state, including Mukaya Payam, Kenyi Payam, kupera Payam, lainya Payam, Wuji payam, mundu Payam.
 The Pojulu are also found in Juba and Yei county and in different parts of South sudan.
 Pojulu people also occupy the area from Lainya to Kagwada and Mukaya.
 The centre of Pojulu will be Kenyi Payam from Mundu 20 miles, Mukaya 18 miles, Wonduruba 21 miles, Bereka 15 miles, Lainya 9 miles and from Kagwada 22 miles.

 Thatched roofed house of the Pojulu, in South Sudan.

 Loka Plantation Teak, in the largest teak plantation of Africa.

 The name Pojulu is derived from several sources.
 The Pojulu language can be differentiated from all the other Bari speakers from the way they pronounce words, for example how other Bari speakers say their greetings or how each group socialize—such as along the roads from Juba up to Lainya and from Lainya to Bereka and Wonduruba.